-An elevated water bill is the most common, and often the only symptom of a leak in your water service.
+An elevated water bill is the most common, and often the only symptom of a plumbing leak in your water service.
 Sometimes, when a leak occurs, water will find its way onto your lawn or basement, whichever is downhill from the leak.
-Because uncontained water can be so damaging, we recommend locating your water shut off at the water meter before an emergency arises.
+Because uncontained water can be so damaging, we recommend locating your water shut-off at the water meter before an emergency arises.

 With this in mind, look for these signs of trouble:

 An unusually high water bill

 The water meter running when no water is in use

 Standing water found on the lawn, walkway, sidewalk, or driveway

 Water in the basement or on the lower level of your home

 Some Seattle area neighborhoods are known to have consistently high or low water pressure.

 In neighborhoods with high water pressure, Raymark Plumbing & Sewer can install a PRV (a Pressure Reducing Valve).
 This valve regulates the water pressure, reduces the pressure on the waterline, and increases the life span of the pipe.